.

 Basic Japanese Phrases for Daily Use

-The following phrases are commonly used in daily conversations and in professional environments.
+The following phrases are commonly used in daily conversations and professional environments.
 Learning these will make your interactions smoother in both social and business settings.

 • Ohayō gozaimasu (O-hi-o-go-zai-mas)- Good morning